TranscryptOrg/Transcrypt/transcrypt/docs/sphinx/philosophy_directions.rst

 .. figure:: ../images/benchmark.png
     :alt: Relative performance measured by Pystone benchmark

 Note that Transcrypt avoids constructs that cannot be made to perform in the browser.
 This means that Transcrypt and CPython are playing in different leagues.
-Transcrypt makes it possible for Python programmers to take a lot of their skills to the browser, but it is in no way a replacement for, or an equivalent to CPython.
+Transcrypt makes it possible for Python programmers to take a lot of their skills to the browser, but it is in no way a replacement for CPython.
 The two should be regarded as complementary.

 Why were the \_\_pragma\_\_'s added
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~